Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Introduction

 However, there are some mismatches between SD and TSE, which are categorized as ‘output inconsistency’ and ‘scenario mismatch’ in~\cite{Ao_2024}.
 ‘Output inconsistency’ refers to the fact that an SD model outputs the speech activity boundaries for all speakers in the mixed audio.
 In contrast, a TSE model outputs the clean speech estimation of a specific speaker.
 ‘Scenario mismatch’ refers to the fact that SD is mainly applied in scenarios with less speaker overlap, whereas TSE focuses more on scenarios with a high degree of speaker overlap.
-Although~\cite{Ao_2024} introduced optimizations for the above two issues, the ‘output inconsistency’ problem remains unresolved.
+Universal Speaker Extraction and Diarization (USED)~\cite{Ao_2024} addresses output inconsistency and scenario mismatch through the embedding assignment module, supporting speech mixtures with a variable number of speakers and arbitrary overlap ratios.
+It leverages speaker diarization results to optimize speaker extraction while enhancing speaker diarization accuracy through the extracted speech.
+However, the USED approach may not be well-suited for scenarios where the number of speakers is smaller than the predefined maximum.

 In practical applications, many scenarios only require the speech activity boundaries of a specific speaker rather than those of all speakers in the mixed audio.
 Personal voice activity detection (PVAD)~\cite{Ding2020, Ding2022PersonalV2, zeng2024efficient} is a technique to determine the target speaker’s activity speech segments in multi-speaker scenarios.
 PVAD may be better suited than SD techniques for constructing joint models with TSE methods.
 One reason is that the outputs of PVAD and TSE models are the speech activity boundaries and clean speech predictions for a specific speaker, respectively, thus avoiding the issue of ‘output inconsistency.’
 Additionally, PVAD and TSE methods do not require prior knowledge of the number of speakers in the mixed audio, ensuring consistency in the prerequisites.
 At last, PVAD results enhance the TSE model’s ability to suppress interfering speakers when the target speaker is silent.